sveltejs/kit/documentation/docs/05-load.md

 }
 ```

-Sometimes it's even benefitial to use both `load` functions.
-For example you could first return some data from your database, and use that to create an object that is nonserializable and therefore couldn't be returned from the server `load` function.
+Sometimes it's even beneficial to use both `load` functions.
+For example you could first return some data from your database, and use that to create an object that is non-serializable (so therefore couldn't be returned directly from the server `load` function).
 To access the server data in the shared `load` function, use the `data` input:

 ```js
 /// file: src/routes/blog/+page.server.js